Denver Individual Disability Lawyer

 If you have an individual disability policy and are thinking of filing a claim, and would like to have your situation reviewed in advance by an experienced disability insurance lawyer, feel free to contact us.
 Such reviews can typically be accomplished in a one to two hour paid consultation meeting.
 If you have already filed a disability claim, and it has been denied, you should not hesitate in having your situation reviewed by an experienced attorney.
 We have the experience it takes to understand your claim and guide you through the internal appeal process and to pursue your lawsuit against your insurance company if necessary.
 These consultations are often provide with no initial fee requirement.

 Insurance companies will deny payment of your claim for a variety of reasons.
-The pursuit of a denied IDI claim can be overwhelming for many people who have lost the ability to successfully pursue their chosen profession If you have fallen victim to a disability insurance company, contact the individual disability and insurance bad faith attorneys at McDermott Law.
+The pursuit of a denied IDI claim can be overwhelming for many people who have lost the ability to successfully pursue their chosen profession.
+If you have fallen victim to a disability insurance company, contact the Denver individual disability and insurance bad faith attorneys at McDermott Law.